teddyoweh/Screenshot-Logger/README.md

 # screenshotLogger

 ScreenshotLogger works just like a keylogger but instead of capturing keystroke,it captures the screen, stores it or sends via email.
-Scrapeasy is super easy to use and handles everything for you.
-Just specify what website you want to scrape and what media you want to receive back, and the rest is done for you.

 # Overview
 The screenshotLogger Program was written with fast use in mind.
 It provides the following key features